 6. The institution schedules courses in a manner that allows students to complete certificate and degree programs within a period of time consistent with established expectations in higher education.
 (ER 9)

-Evidence of Meeting the Standard II.A.6-1 Enrollment Reports (sample) II.A.6-2 Program Review, Student Characteristics 2012/13-2016-17 II.A.6-3 Registration
+II.A.6-1 Enrollment Reports (sample)

+II.A.6-2 Program Review, Student Characteristics

+2012/13-2016-17

 II.A.6-4 Student Success and Support Program Plan (SSSP) II.A.6-5 SMCCCD Course Substitution Petition